vvij86/churn_predictions/readme.txt

-You can add this as a short Discussion/Status update:
+You can add this short ADO status update:

 Status: In progress.
-Data exploration is ongoing.
-So far, the below MercerEdge tables have been identified as useful/relevant for the Member Retention Analytics model.
-Further tables are still being reviewed for data availability, quality, business relevance, and potential churn features.
+The list of churn definition, eligibility, date parameter, and modelling rule items for discussion has been documented in the Confluence page: [Confluence link].
+A few items are still pending confirmation and will be discussed in today’s Business SME meeting.